uliba3/ai-web-chatbot/README.md

 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" using the toggle switch in the upper right corner.
 4. Click on the "Load unpacked" button and select the directory containing the extension files.
-5. The Gemini Web Chatbot extension should now appear in your list of installed extensions.
+5. The AI Web Chatbot extension should now appear in your list of installed extensions.

 ## Usage
 Once the extension is installed and enabled:

 1. Navigate to any web page.
-2. Click on the Gemini Chatbot icon that appears in the lower-right corner of the browser.
+2. Click on the AI Chatbot icon that appears in the lower-right corner of the browser.
 3. Interact with the chatbot by typing your queries and receiving responses directly related to the content of the current web page.

 ## Features
-- **Real-time interaction:** Chat with the Gemini AI about the content on the current web page.
+- **Real-time interaction:** Chat with the AI about the content on the current web page.
 - **Customizable safety settings:** Adjust settings to block or allow different categories of content (e.g., harassment, hate speech, sexually explicit content).
 - **Movable and resizable chat window:** Customize the position and size of the chat window for a better user experience.